ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-april-2025.md

 slug="state-of-the-network-april-2025"
 +++

-April saw a decline in xBZZ-denominated rewards, however it must be understood in light of the near 100% increase in the [fiat price of xBZZ](https://coinmarketcap.com/currencies/ethereum-swarm/).
+April saw a decline in xBZZ-denominated rewards, however it must be understood in light of the increase in the [fiat price of xBZZ](https://coinmarketcap.com/currencies/ethereum-swarm/) over the month.
 Although rewards in xBZZ decreased, the real-world value distributed to node operators may have remained steady and likely increased for many.

 ### **April 2025 State of the Network Report**